meshtastic/meshtastic/docs/getting-started/getting_started.md

 - Reboot radio by either removing power or pressing the power button.
 - Click on the button to cycle through to the screen with IP address and verify that there was a connection to the Wifi access point.
 - Send message(s). `meshtastic --host 192.168.1.200 --sendtext hello`
+- Note: The radio connected via Wifi will not show messages sent.
-- Verify that all radios are receiving the messages.
+- Verify that all radios are receiving the message(s).
 Might have to click on the button on the radio(s) to see most recent message.
 - Open up a browser to http://meshtastic.local to view the web UI (currently under development).
 You may need to open http://meshtastic.local/static )
 - If you want to switch back to Bluetooth, you will need to set the _wifi_ssid_ and _wifi_password_ values to blank values (ex: `meshtastic --set wifi_ssid '' --set wifi_password ''`).